GluuFederation/docs-oxd-prod/docs/sources/tutorials/spring/index.md

 In this tutorial we demonstrate how a java spring web application can leverage oxd 4.0 for SSO using the authorization code flow.

+!!!
+Attention
+    1. oxd-spring application will only work with oxd-4.0 installed on remote server if `SSL certificate by Certificate Authority` is configured to oxd.

+    1. oxd-spring application will work with oxd 4.0 configured with self-signed certificate if oxd-spring and oxd-4.0 both are running on same machine.

 ## Prerequisites

 1. Java 8+